emrichmp/myFoodJournal-Frontend/dev_checklist.md

 myDiary to dos
-[X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [] - format the myDiary data
-[] - Make meal component that will hold food
+[X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [] - Change up backend so there are no longer meals and just food belongs to journal [] - List all food that belongs to user
-[] - Add food form
-[] - POST req for food being added
-    - POST to food
-[] - upon creation of journal, also create Journal with 3 meals - Breakfast, Lunch and Dinner?
-[X] - adding food form
-[] - save button action
+[] - Have form render and save for adding food to journal [] - Have food add to the bottom of the list when form is submitted

 [X] - Pass goal_id to goalfrom to patch the right goal [X] - Goal needs to handle case of no goal